 Sometimes we just need to get out of the four walls of our home for a change of pace.
 Of course, as homeschoolers, we know that schooling doesn’t have to end when you walk out the door.

 I love the library for so many reasons.
-Besides the fact that it’s a great place to get books for studies and other resource materials.
-They often offer extra classes for adults and children’s book clubs.
+Besides the fact that it’s a great place to get books for studies and other resource materials, they often offer extra classes for adults and children’s book clubs.

 Local or state parks are a great place to take your school outside.
-They are great great place to read, sketch, do watercolors, study trees, birds and other aspects of nature.
-Many state parks have Learning Centers where you can go in and see animals and other specimens on display as well as get information for future studies.
+They are great great place to read, work on an art project, sketch, do watercolors, study trees, birds and other aspects of nature.
+You can also take a hike for PE.

 Local co-ops offer a great chance for the “s” word (socialization) – both with other children and adults.
 They’re also a place where your children can take classes they might not otherwise have access to.

-In the Car
+5. Hop In the Car

 Use your car as more than just a tool to get you from point A to point B. While running errands or traveling, pop in an educational DVD or CD.

 Use that trip to Mount Rushmore or visiting Grandma Betty in Virginia as an educational field trip.
 Kids can absorb so much information just by living and experiencing different places.

-On the Job
+7. On the Job Experience

 Depending on where you work and if it’s safe/appropriate for kids, you can make up your own take your kid to work day for you or your spouse and let your child get some real life experience.
-Practice filing, writing a memo, helping customers, straightening shelves, etc.
+They can practice filing, writing a memo, helping customers, straightening shelves, etc.